-For reporting charitable gift annuities, see Charitable gift annuities on page R-5.
+For reporting charitable gift annuities, see Charitable gift annuities on page R-7.

 Box 6.
-Net Unrealized Appreciation in Employer's Securities
+Net Unrealized Appreciation (NUA) in Employer's Securities

-Use this box if a distribution includes securities of the employer corporation (or a subsidiary or parent corporation) and you can compute the net unrealized appreciation (NUA) in the employer's securities.
+Use this box if a distribution from a qualified plan (except a qualified distribution from a designated Roth account) includes securities of the employer corporation (or a subsidiary or parent corporation) and you can compute the NUA in the employer's securities.
 Enter all the NUA in employer securities if this is a lump-sum distribution.
 If this is not a lump-sum distribution, enter only the NUA in employer securities attributable to employee contributions.
 See Regulations section 1.402(a)-1(b) for the determination of the NUA.
 Also see Notice 89-25, Q/A-1, 1989-1 C.B.
 662. Include the NUA in box 1 but not in box 2a.
 You do not have to complete this box for a direct rollover.

 Box 7.
-Distribution Code
+Distribution Code(s)

 Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA, SEP IRA, or SIMPLE IRA.
-It is not necessary to check the box for a distribution from a Roth IRA or Coverdell ESA or for an IRA recharacterization.
+It is not necessary to check the box for a distribution from a Roth IRA or for an IRA recharacterization.

-You must enter the appropriate code(s) in box 7.
-Use the Guide to Distribution Codes on pages R-9 and R-10 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
+Enter the appropriate code(s) in box 7.
+Use the Guide to Distribution Codes on pages R-11 and R-12 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
 If the codes you enter are incorrect, the IRS may improperly propose changes to the recipient's taxes.

 When applicable, enter a numeric and an alpha code.
 For example, when using Code P for a traditional IRA distribution under section 408(d)(4), you must also enter Code 1, if it applies.
-For a normal distribution from a qualified plan that qualifies for the 10-year tax option, enter Codes 7 and A. For a direct rollover to an IRA for the surviving spouse of a deceased participant, enter Codes 4 and G. Do not use Code 4 with Code Н.
+For a normal distribution from a qualified plan that qualifies for the 10-year tax option, enter Codes 7 and A. For a direct rollover to an IRA or a qualified plan for the surviving spouse of a deceased participant, enter Codes 4 and G. If two or more distribution codes are not valid combinations, you must file more than one Form 1099-R.

 Only three numeric combinations are permitted on one Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
-If two aution or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
+If two CAUTION or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
 In addition, for the distribution of excess deferrals, excess contributions, or excess aggregate contributions, parts of the distribution may be taxable in 2 or 3 different years.
-File separate Forms 1099-R using Code 8, D, or P to indicate the vear the amount is taxable.
+File separate Forms 1099-R using Code 8, D, or P to indicate the year the amount is taxable.